-There are two situations in which a candidate who has chosen to voluntarily limit his or her campaign spending may nevertheless exceed the expenditure ceiling:
+There are two situations in which a candidate who has chosen to voluntarily limit their campaign spending may nevertheless exceed the voluntary spending limit:

 - 1. The first situation occurs if a candidate who agrees to limit spending is opposed by a candidate who does not.
-If the candidate who does not agree to limit his or her spending either makes expenditures or receives contributions equal to fifty (50) percent of the expenditure ceiling applicable to that race, then the candidate agreeing to limit spending is no longer bound by the expenditure ceiling. - 2.
-The second situation occurs if an "independent expenditure committee" spends more than \$25,000 on a City Council or School Board district election, or \$116,000 in a City Attorney, Auditor, City Council At-Large, or Mayoral election (as adjusted for inflation).
+If the candidate who does not agree to limit their spending either makes expenditures or receives contributions equal to 50 percent of the voluntary spending limit applicable to that race, then the candidate who agreed to limit spending is no longer bound by the expenditure ceiling. - 2.
+The second situation occurs if a political committee or individual spends more than \$27,000 on independent expenditures related to a City Council or School Board district election, or \$125,000 on independent expenditures related to a City Attorney, Auditor, City Council At-Large, or Mayoral election.2